timscatterday/CrytoBase---Full-Stack-Project/README.md

 <img width="849" alt="Screen Shot 2020-02-19 at 9 53 45 AM" src="https://user-images.githubusercontent.com/46978514/74860583-c267af80-52fd-11ea-8703-5691ae78bf73.png">

-* Users are able to buy and sell cryptocurrency assets at current exchange rates.
+* Users are able to buy and sell cryptocurrency assets at real-time exchange rates
 * Created Transaction API endpoint to persist user's buy and sell transactions to database, creating historical record of all users transactions
-* Portfolio's real time value is calculated through historical transaction records from database upon user login to display current value of portfolio and individual holdings.
+* Created functions that calculate user's current total portfolio value upon login.
+Functions calculate how much of each cryptocurrency asset has been bought from historical transacactions database.
+Once amount of each cryptocurrency asset in portfolio has been calculated multiply each cryptocurrency holding by the exchange rate to calculate USD ($) value per cryptocurrency in portfolio.
+Sum each of these individual values up to determine total portfolio value in USD ($)
-* Allocation Chart displays percent of each cryptocurrency asset holding relative to total amount of cryptocurrency in user portfolio
+* Allocation Chart displays how much of each cryptocurrency asset is in portfolio, as well as percent of each cryptocurrency asset holding relative to total amount of cryptocurrency in user portfolio